 Instruments for Data Collection: The instrument for data collection was a self-structured questionnaire titled ‘Knowledge and Adherence to Safety Procedures Questionnaire (KASPQ)’.
 The entire instrument consisted of 49 items meant to elicit information on the level of knowledge and adherence to safety procedures among health workers in general hospitals in Ebonyi State.

-Data Analysis: The data was analyzed using mean score, frequency, percentages, standard deviation, Chi-square, t-test and analysis of variance (ANOVA) statistics.
+Data Analysis: The data weanalyzed using mean score, frequency, percentages, standard deviation, Chi-square, t-test and analysis of variance (ANOVA) statistics.
 Frequency and percentages were used to answer research questions.
 ANOVA statistic was used to test hypotheses at 0.05 level of significance.

 RESULTS: The results of this study were presented on the Table below according to the research questions and hypotheses that guided this study.